 The AP Human Geography course is equivalent to an introductory college-level course in human geography.
 The course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and landscape analysis to examine socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
 The curriculum reflects the goals of the National Geography Standards (2012).
 Near the end of the school year, students will take the World Geography Standards of Learning test and the AP Human Geography examination in May.
+First time 9th graders will be assessed with an authentic assessment instead of a Standards of Learning test during the 2018-2019 school year.

-INTRODUCTION TO PSYCHOLOGY (4250Y), Grades 9-12, Full Credit Year Course
+INTRODUCTION TO PSYCHOLOGY (4470Y), Grades 9-12, Full Credit Year Course